JamesMcCarthy79/Home-Assistant-Config/config/packages/garden/README.md

 <h4 align="left">Package Sensors:</h4>
 <h4 align="left">Mi Flora Plant Sensors</h4>

-Due to the location of my HASSIO Server I could not get a bluetooth connection out to my garden beds.
-I flashed a Raspberry Pi Zero with HASSIO and installed it out in my Patio area where it can connect to all of my plant sensors [Config Here](https://github.com/JamesMcCarthy79/Home-Assistant-Config/blob/master/config/packages/garden/pi-zero.yaml).
-I then use the HASSIO API to get sensor states into my main HA Server
+Due to the location of my Home Assistant Server I could not get a bluetooth connection out to my garden beds.
+I flashed a Raspberry Pi Zero with the above script and installed it out in my Patio area where it can connect to all of my plant sensors.
+I then use Node-Red to break out the sensors I want and publish them back to my MQTT Broker for HA to read them.

 <p align="left">Each Mi Flora Sensor has the following monitored conditions :-</br>
 Temperature
-- Humidity
+- Battery
 - Moisture
 - Conductivity
+- Light
-- Lux
+- Firmware
 <h4 align="left">Irrigation</h4>
 <p align="left">To control the Solenoid I use the Sonoff POW Dual, I could have easily achieved my desired outcome of Opening/Closing the Solenoid with a Sonoff Basic.</br>
 The reason I chose the POW Dual was one you can monitor Power Consumption but also I used the second switch to montior the power consuption of my Patio Entertaining areas festoon lighting and also media equipment.</br>